JRKaran7/CCT_SA/README.md

 In the rapidly growing community of digital nomads, several challenges hinder productivity, learning, and overall well-being, leading to reduced effectiveness and poor quality of work.
 These challenges include: </br> <br>
 1. Language Learning Inefficiency: According to a study by the Education Data Initiative, 70% of digital nomads find it difficult to learn a new language despite the necessity to communicate effectively while traveling.
 Only 40% of these individuals engage in language learning consistently, with a significant portion citing lack of structured time, motivation, and suitable resources. </br> <br>
 2. Inefficient Co-working Sessions: Research by WeWork suggests that 65% of digital nomads report inefficient co-working experiences.
 These include poor collaboration, distractions, and lack of proper resources.
 The inefficiencies in co-working spaces lead to a decrease in overall productivity, as 55% of nomads express frustration over inconsistent or low-quality work environments. </br> <br>

-About 30–40% of adults experience a fall-related injury in their homes.
-Not only this, about 35–40% of fainting episodes lead to injuries that require immediate medical attention.
-(Syncope (fainting) 2020) </br>
+3. Unreliable Internet Connections: A global survey by Nomad List reveals that 60% of digital nomads struggle with bad internet access, with unreliable Wi-Fi being a major barrier.
+This can lead to disrupted work sessions, delayed communication, and hindered collaboration, causing significant stress and work delays.
+Approximately 45% report that internet connectivity issues directly impact their ability to meet deadlines. </br> <br>
+4. Poor Password Management: As digital nomads frequently use multiple platforms and services, password management becomes a major concern.
+A LastPass report indicates that 59% of remote workers use the same password across multiple sites, and 50% struggle to securely store and manage passwords.
+This vulnerability increases the risk of data breaches and cyberattacks, which threaten the security of sensitive work and personal information. </br> <br>
+5. Lack of Focus and Unproductive Time: A study by RescueTime shows that 80% of digital nomads face difficulty staying focused, with distractions from social media, poor time management, or unstructured routines contributing to a significant amount of wasted time.
+On average, they report up to 3 hours of non-productive time each day due to these factors, leading to lower productivity and burnout. </br> <br>

-Looking at the statistics, I feel that this issue must be taken into deep consideration and addressed.
-Also, while addressing the issue, conditions like accuracy and quicker messaging must be taken into consideration along with the main goal of saving the individual.
+Looking at the statistics, I feel that these constraints must be taken into deep consideration and addressed so that the digital nomads can have a smooth work experience wherever they travel.

+### Goal
+• To empower digital nomads to work more efficiently and securely while maintaining focus and continuous personal development.
-### Goal and Objective
+### Objective
-• To develop a system that can detect a person standing, sitting, and fainting.
-Along with this, the system should alert the closest family member if the model detects the target user facing a fainting episode. <br>
-• To develop a heart rate detector using photoplethysmography that will share the last recorded heart rate of the person after fainting.
+• To develop an application that provides digital nomads password management, efficient coworking sessions, information about the nearest internet cafes, and many more features that enhance their travel and work experience.

 ### Existing projects
 1. Wait Kit Wong: https://www.researchgate.net/publication/228792571_Home_Alone_Faint_Detection_Surveillance_System_Using_Thermal_Camera <br>